Skip to main content

 There are some new pictures that are only now available as Giclee prints on canvas.
 To view them go to 'New Works' under the 'Artworks by Subject' heading.

 This image containing various Geometric shapes and stars is basically divided into 9 sections - hinting at the 9 higher Sefirot (3 x 3).
 The fractal repetitions within each section hints at the 10th Sefirah Malchut.
-Although Jewish people often claim the 6-pointed star as our own and call it a Jewish Star or the Magen David, and it does appear on the Israeli flag, this star is in fact used by … more
+Although Jewish people often claim the 6-pointed star as our own and call it a Jewish Star or the Magen David, and it does appear on the Israeli flag, this star is in fact… more

 In Genesis, God created Adam "in His own Image, in His own Likeness".
 However, since we believe that God has no image or likeness, Kabbalists understand this as saying that God makes Himself known to us in our likeness by ‘clothing’ Himself in the 10 Sefirot of Adam Kadmon - associated with the 4 Letters of the Name of God יהוה (YHVH).
-The 4 Holy Names in this 'Tapestry' are the same in that… more
+The 4 Holy Names in this 'Tapestry' are the… more

 THE ARTIST DAVID FRIEDMAN